Continuous vulnerability evidence for CRA compliance

 Manufacturers must report any actively exploited vulnerability, as well as any severe incident affecting product security,through ENISA's Single Reporting Platform.
 Manufacturers must submit an early warning within 24 hours of discovery, a full notification within 72 hours, and a final report within 14 days of releasing a corrective measure.

-Where the CRA compliance evidence gap lives
+What feeds the CRA compliance evidence gap

 How Pentest-Tools.com closes the CRA evidence loop